Frequently Asked Questions

 Ognomy comes from the Greek word “physiognomy” which is the art of diagnosis based on facial expression/structure.
 Since telemedicine is truly a face-to-face visit with your provider, physiognomy surely plays a role!

 Ognomy is covered by most major insurances, including Medicare and Medicaid, in most regions.
-If not covered by your insurance or if you have a high-deductible plan, we offer the most reasonable self-pay options for you.
+If not covered by your insurance or if you have a high-deductible plan or no health insurance at present, we offer the most reasonable self-pay options for you.

 What medically significant metrics does the Ognomy home apnea test produce?